googlearchive/npm-publish-scripts/docs/contributing.md

 ---
 # Developer Notes

-Looking to make a change to the template or shell script in this project?
-If so here are some notes that may be helpful:
+Looking to make a change to the template or logic?
+Here are some notes that may be helpful:

-## Developing the Jekyll Theme

-There is a sample site include in this repo that you can use to see how changes to the Jekyll template will affect the output.

-To try it out you'll need to install the dependencies.

-### Installing Dependencies.
+## Installing Dependencies.

+Make sure you have RVM + Jekyll set up to build the site.

 - [Install RVM](https://rvm.io/rubies/default)
 - Set RVM Default to 2.2.0